Rube Goldberg Machine Contest: 1989 contest

 The 1989 national contest had the task of sharpening a pencil in more than 25 steps.
 The first national contest winners were from the School of Technology named Watch-N-Ponder, led by Jeff Cottingham.
 Their machine had as a theme a Distressed Purdue Student with a Broken Pencil about to take a test.
-Their machine completed the task in 37 steps which featured a large Panic Button- that started the machine, a Purdue Student, Purdue Pete dominos, Purdue Pete crushing the IU symbol, color changing water, a small truck loading dock, a plotter writing out "RUBE GOLDBERG" with a pencil, and finally Purdue Pete chopping down a tree which went into a Saw Mill to make a pencil for the Purdue Student.
+Their machine completed the task in 37 steps which featured a large Panic Button that started the machine, a Purdue Student, Purdue Pete dominos, Purdue Pete crushing the IU symbol, color changing water, a small truck loading dock, a plotter writing out "RUBE GOLDBERG" with a pencil, and finally Purdue Pete chopping down a tree which went into a Saw Mill to make a pencil for the Purdue Student.
 It was described by the Judges as having music, drama, and timely sound effects that made the audience cheer.
-The team made a video special for Newtons Apple show that year as well as a commercial for the United Way campaign.
-Kathleen Sullivan and Harry Smith interviewed Jeff Cottingham on Good Morning America, promoting Purdue, Theta Tau, the School of Technology, and the hard work by all the team members.
-University of Wisconsin and the University of Detroit were the two other competitors that year and finished second and third respectively.
+The team made a video special for the show Newton's Apple as well as a commercial for the United Way campaign.
+Kathleen Sullivan and Harry Smith of Good Morning America interviewed Jeff Cottingham on air who promoted Purdue University, Theta Tau fraternity, the Purdue School of Technology, and recognized the hard work by all the team members.
+The University of Wisconsin and the University of Detroit were the two competitors that finished second and third that year, respectively.